abhikanojia/abhikanojia.github.io/_posts/rails-7/2024-02-04-rails-7-adds-new-enum-syntax.md

 tags: rails enums
 keywords:
   - Rails 7 Enums Syntax, Ruby on Rails Tips
-  - Rail 7 new enum syntax
+  - Rail 7 new enum syntax, whats new in rails 7
 ---

 Rails 7 introduces a new syntax for defining enum.
 Lets take a look what has changed.